CodyEthanJordan/CodyEthanJordan.github.io/_posts/2020-10-04-threeColorHats.md

 Continuing the long tradition of mathematicians and computer scientists fantasizing about being kidnapped by supranatural forces I was looking at the ten hats riddle the other day.
 If you haven't seen it before there is a version under [Induction puzzles on Wikipedia](https://en.wikipedia.org/wiki/Induction_puzzles#Ten-Hat_Variant) as well as a [fun animated version](https://www.youtube.com/watch?v=N5vJSNXPEwA) by Ted-Ed.
 Overall the riddle asks a group to create a strategy given the following situation

 > A mad wizard captures 10 people and presents to them a challenge.
-Each will lined up facing forwards so that they can only see the people in front of them, and each will be given either a red or a blue hat.
+Each will be lined up facing forwards so that they can only see the people in front of them, and each will be given either a red or a blue hat.
 This means they can see the colors of the hats of everyone farther down the line, but not their own or anyone behind them.
 Then starting at the back of the line each must guess the color of their hat else be slain.
 The 10 prisoners will have time to agree upon a plan beforehand.

 > What is the best strategy they can come up with to win this challenge?

 Give that as a starting point, what could they do if instead the wizard's challenge had 3 colors of hat?
+After this we build up towards the ultimate challenge, the N-person k-color hat challenge where the wizard is listening to your plan and some of you are colorblind.

 ### Analyzing The Two-Color Answer